 If your answers are all yes, that’s one giant step in the right direction.
-While the above questions may sound like a survey for a ‘coder’s only’ online dating site, they are questions that every coding leader should be asking often.
+While the above questions may sound obvious, they are questions every coding leader should be asking often.

 If the answer is no — or somewhere between yes and no, education and internal quality checks are excellent ways to create change and improve coding performance.